Back

 Protecting assets

-A group company structure can be a useful way of protecting specific assets against the risks associated with ongoing trading activities.
+Corporate group structures can be a useful way of protecting specific assets against the risks associated with ongoing trading activities.
 Where a company has developed valuable intellectual property rights or has bought its own premises or investment properties using the profits that it has accumulated over time, those assets can be at risk if the company experiences a downturn in trade and starts to accumulate losses.
 If that company were to become insolvent, those assets may be sold by a liquidator to satisfy creditors.
 Holding those valuable assets in a separate company allows the trading company to continue to use them, thereby protecting the assets.

 We regularly see this as the main reason for considering a group structure.